-- Encourage, support, and implement practices on working farmland to reduce greenhouse gas emissions and sequester carbon - Maintain flexibility to employ and model developing practices and strategies - Collaborate with partners and farm lessees to identify and support the implementation of regionally appropriate climate change mitigation and resiliency strategies. - Reducing external supply-chain dependency while simultaneously increasing food security to reduce carbon footprint and decrease impacts from disruption of global production and distribution.
+- ♦ Encourage, support, implement, and model practices on working farmland to sequester carbon and reduce greenhouse gas emissions.
+While supporting a robust local food system. - ♦ Maintain flexibility to employ and model developing practices and strategies. - Collaborate with partners and farm lessees to identify and support the implementation of regionally appropriate climate change mitigation and resiliency strategies.

+Reducing external supply-chain dependency while simultaneously increasing food security to reduce carbon footprint and decrease impacts from disruption of global production and distribution.